kitzeslab/opensoundscape/README.md

 # Features & Tutorials
 OpenSoundscape includes functions to:
-* trim, split, and manipulate audio files
+* load and manipulate audio files
 * create and manipulate spectrograms
 * train CNNs on spectrograms with PyTorch
 * run pre-trained CNNs to detect vocalizations